Golden Retriever Separation Anxiety: A Comprehensive Guide 2025

 So, in this situation, don’t leave.
 Put on your shoes, sit down, and start watching the TV.
 Keep doing these things repeatedly throughout the day.
 When your dog feels relaxed, it slowly starts to disappear.

 Go out when your dog feels relaxed or separate and anxiety-free.
 Always act calm when you leave the home or when you come back home.
-Start by slowly increasing the time you spend outside the home.
+Start by slowly increasing the time you spend outside the house.
 Begin with a few minutes or for longer and longer periods.

 How long does it take to cure separation anxiety?